Whether you're growing fruits, vegetables, herbs, or cannabis - odors are inevitable.

 For growers dealing with strongly scented plants, there are a number of things you can do to control grow room odor.

-Generally speaking, growers use a carbon can filter with a mounted inline fan to control odors.
-The issue with can filters is that the pores in the carbon filter fill up so quickly with dust and the other particulate that growers have to frequently (every 2-3 months) change the filters to ensure odors don't escape.
+Generally speaking, growers use a canister carbon filter with a mounted inline fan to control odors.
+The issue with canister carbon filters is that the pores in the carbon filter fill up so quickly with dust and the other particulate that growers have to frequently (every 2-3 months) change the filters to ensure odors don't escape.

 However, there are grow room air filtration systems that are equipped with a HEPA pre-filter and a shortened bag filter to make room for more activated carbon (up to 80lbs).

 HEPA pre-filters remove 99.97% of particulate down to .3 micron meaning they catch all of the particulate and dust before it reaches the carbon filter resulting in maximum odor control for a longer period of time.

-It is suggested that these units run 24 hours a day and growers can expect to change filters every 6 months - 1 year giving them 50% more filter life when compared to carbon can filters.
+It is suggested that these units run 24 hours a day and growers can expect to change filters every 6 months - 1 year giving them 50% more filter life when compared to canister carbon filters.

 It seems to be common for growers to recommend or use HEPA grow room filters because of their reputation for being highly effective and medical-grade.

 While it's true that HEPA air filters are extremely efficient in capturing particulate, mold, dust, etc. they do not contain carbon and are not as beneficial in controlling smells for applications where grow room odor control is a top priority.